iccaving/icccsite/template.md

     #####{{ allpeople }}
 Which becomes header 5 as there is no styling by default on the list (other than being links).

+Also you can easily print lists of people on a specific trip by copying and pasting what you wrote in the cavepeeps metadata!
+For example:

+{{ DATE=2016-01-01; CAVE=Jingling Pot; }}

+Again, thats just a list of plain links so format it nicely:

+###Cave Name: {{ DATE=2016-01-01; CAVE=Jingling Pot; }}

 There is a plugin active to allow easy inline posting of images.
 Similar to the way links work in standard markdown:

-    {"Caption Goes Here Or Not" left}("filename.jpg") Within the curly braces on the left there is a caption in quotes, this is optional.
+{"Caption Goes Here Or Not" left}(filename.jpg)

+Within the curly braces on the left there is a caption in quotes, this is optional.
 There is also an alignment (left) on the right which can be left/right/center.
 In the round braces on the right is the url in quotes of the image.
 This will link to photos in the specified photoarchive (i.e just use the filename!).
+Also the link ('href' attribute of 'a' tag) will (cleverly) point at the curator html page for that photo.
+To point it somewhere else:

+{"Caption Goes Here Or Not" left}(filename.jpg, http://some.link/elsewhere)

 If you want to link to images outside of the photoarchive then put an exclamation mark after the first curly brace:

+{!"Caption Goes Here Or Not" left}(www.external.com/image.jpg)

+Both the img src and a href will point to the image.
+If you want the 'a' tag 'href' (image link) to point somewhere else:

-    {!"Caption Goes Here Or Not" left}("www.external.com/image.jpg")
+{!"Caption Goes Here Or Not" left}(www.external.com/image.jpg, http://some.link/elsewhere)

 delete this before posting because it will appear as a html comment
 --->